 Getting Early Legal Advice

 The respondent must obtain early legal advice.
 Many respondents will tend to attend the hearing, only to request an adjournment to seek legal advice and representation from a family law solicitor.
-At that point, the case will typically have a minimum of three hearings before any real progress is made.
+At that point, the case will typically have at least three hearings before any real progress is made.
 Due to legal aid no longer being available to respondents in non-molestation order proceedings, it is a worthwhile investment to obtain legal advice from a specialist divorce and family law solicitor, even if that is limited to a conference to determine the approach to take at a forthcoming hearing.

 Our family law solicitors can offer invaluable guidance to respondents to non-molestation orders on how to respond to a non-molestation order or application.
 As a result, the respondent will gain a solid understanding of the law, as well as insight into the particular practices of that court.